mcosovic/FactorGraph.jl/docs/src/man/outputtree.md

 ```
 The first row defines the message from factor node ``f_3`` to variable node ``x_1``.
 Zero rows are initialized for messages to be calculated in the next forward and backward steps.

 The message passing steps from variable nodes to factor nodes and from factor nodes to variable nodes are then applied recursively until messages have been propagated along every link, and the root node has received messages from all of its neighbours.
-The GaussBP keeps flag `gbp.graph.forward` to signal that moment.
+The FactorGraph keeps flag `gbp.graph.forward` to signal that moment.
 Therefore, a complete forward step can be done using:
 ```julia-repl
 while gbp.graph.forward
     forwardVariableFactor(gbp)